erugwejera/git-demo/README.txt

 #Demo Git Repository
-This is my first file in Git
+This is my first file in Git.
+## Ipsum below
+bla bla blah